Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 | TTFB (Time To First Byte) | 180ms | 670ms | 73% faster |

-The 847KB of JavaScript is the killer.
-WordPress loads jQuery, the block editor, plugin scripts, and theme assets – even if you’re not using them.
+The 847KB of JavaScript is the problem.
+WordPress loads jQuery, the block editor, plugin scripts and theme assets — even if you never use them.
 Google’s Lighthouse measures all of it, and every kilobyte adds to LCP and INP.

-Google has confirmed that page experience is a ranking signal on both mobile and desktop.
-In 2026, the thresholds are:
+Google has confirmed page experience is a ranking signal on both mobile and desktop.
+In 2026 the thresholds are:

 - LCP (Largest Contentful Paint) — measures loading speed.
 Good: under 2.5s.